 An award-winning composer on his own, Russell scored the historical features Wicked Spring and No Retreat from Destiny, along with the NBC Special Farrah’s Story and the series Chasing Farrah and Roger Corman’s Black Scorpion.
 In the Oscar-nominated film, Black Swan, Russell created the recordings that were used during shooting for composer Clint Mansell.
 David orchestrated composer Michael Brook’s beautiful score for the film Brooklyn.
 The film was honored with an Academy Award nomination for Best Picture in 2016.
 He once again worked with Brook, orchestrating his score for the upcoming feature Stronger starring Jake Gyllenhaal.

 Most recently, David has been spending time in the Star Wars universe, working with Kevin Kiner providing additional music for the animated Star Wars series, Star Wars: The Clone Wars, and Star Wars Rebels.
-Considering that the score of Star Wars: A New Hope, was the first album Russell ever owned, he is thrilled and humbled to be alongside John Williams as one of a select few who have contributed nearly 11 hours of music to the Star Wars canon.
+Considering that the score of Star Wars: A New Hope, was the first album Russell ever owned, he is thrilled and humbled to be alongside John Williams as one of a select few who have contributed over 11 hours of music to the Star Wars canon.
 David has received acclaim for his work in this echelon, particularly for intense action such as battle and chase scenes.

 While he excels in sweeping, dynamic works, his love of more pensive and delicate music is evident in many of his original scores.
 David feels that the powerful nature of music, while to film, can maintain a classical orchestral feel, whether utilized in a video game, a horror film, action animation, or a historical drama.